Kapawi eco-lodge is located deep in rainforest and it is the remoteness of the area that makes the project so special.

 J. Haddon, Kapawi

-Departure from Quito: We drive along the new Oriental highway, passing through Tambillo, Latacunga, Ambato, Baños, before arriving in Shell.
+Departure from Quito: We drive along the Oriental highway through Tambillo, Latacunga, Ambato, Baños, before arriving in Shell.

-Breakfast will be provided for everyone, with short stops made during the trip for photos etc. Arrival in Shell.
-We are welcomed by our Achuar representatives and helped onto the small planes which will take us on a 50-minute flight from Shell over unbroken pristine rainforest.
+We will have breakfast en route and make some short stops for photos etc. On arrival in Shell, we meet our our Achuar representatives who will help us board the small plane which will take us on a 50-minute flight from Shell over unbroken pristine rainforest.

-We arrive at the airstrip of the local Achuar community, where we meet our guides, who will escort us on the final leg of the journey, a beautiful 30-minute canoe ride into the majesty and tranquility of the rainforest.
+We arrive at the airstrip of the local Achuar community, where our guides will join us on a beautiful 30-minute canoe ride into the majesty and tranquility of the rainforest, the final leg of our journey.

 Dinner.